qteatime/crochet-docs/system/security/why.rst

 regular users and administrator user accounts to try reducing the impact of problems.

-If Capability Security was used in this scenario, it could have caught, or at least reduced the impact of the issue.
+If Capability Security was used in this scenario it could have caught the issue.
+Or at least reduced its impact.

 For example, let's imagine that the problem started because of a malicious user publishing a new version of a popular package for 2d graphics.